meganz/MEGAchat/Readme.md

 ### Replace the openssl version ###

 WebRTC supports two backends for ssl - `openssl` and `nss`, and it ships the source code of both.
 On all platfrorms except for Android, it builds with `nss` as its ssl backend.
-Tha bad thing is that nss and openssl cannot be both uncluded in one application, because they have internal symbols with the same names which get mixed up resulting in e.g. openssl calling into nss resulting in spectacular segfaults.
+Tha bad thing is that nss and openssl cannot be both included in one application, because they have internal symbols with the same names which get mixed up resulting in e.g. openssl calling into nss resulting in spectacular segfaults.
 On the other hand, we do not support nss for the rest of the codebase (SDK, strophe), and of the two backends supported by webrtc we can use only openssl.
 Therefore, we must force webrtc to build with openssl on all